Higher Than Heaven: Background and development

 The album was written in response to the COVID-19 pandemic, according to Goulding: "There was definitely a darkness about [the past two years] that was palpable in the studio, with everyone having gone through it differently.
 I think for that reason, nobody wanted to sit and agonise over some relationship or some drama.
-So that’s how this album came together.
+So that's how this album came together."
+Goulding expressed that in contrast to her previous 2020 album Brightest Blue, the album is her "least personal album".
+She elaborated "...I think it's the best album because I got to just explore other things about myself.
+I just really, really enjoy writing, really enjoy being a singer.
+[It] was such a relief and really refreshing to not be sitting in the studio going through all the things that happened to me and affected me.
+Because I feel things very deeply."